 For a complete rundown of what we believe are the best blogging platforms in 2018, check out:

-Guide To Choosing Your Blogging Platform in 2018
+Guide To Choosing Your Blogging Platform

 Step 2: WP Engine Managed Hosting

 Now that your journey of “how do you start a blog” is actually in motion, you need to seriously pay attention to step 2, which is selecting your hosting provider for your new blog.

 Before even getting into your domain, using WordPress, what template to use, etc., I want to explain the importance of WP Engine, how great they are.

 But first, let's answer the question: what is hosting?